ssikadi/ReformColorDraw/README.md

 Intro:
 ---
-This mod draws any given picture.
+This mod draws any given picture from your PC to DSP (at res 160x300).
 Demo as below:
 ![](demo.jpg)